strattonite/gremlin-rs/README.md

 ## Usage
 - gremlin remote driver/client for rust
-- allows for both strongly and weakly typed parsing of query responses, types implementing serde::Deserialize can be parsed, untyped results are parsed into the GsonV2 enum
+- allows for both strongly and weakly typed parsing of query responses, types implementing serde::Deserialize can be parsed, for untyped results parse into the GsonV2 enum
 - ClientPool struct provided to allow for cluster logic and more scaleable concurrency, if querying a cluster (e.g. Neptune) it is recommended to use one read client per read-only server to ensure equal distribution of queries.

 ## "features"
 - only supports GsonV2
 - only GLV queries supported (no string based)
-- toList works slightly differently to most GLV clients where traversal is initiated with "withRemote()", instead client passed to traversal at execution stage, allows many traversals to use same client reference e.g. should be more performant
+- toList works slightly differently to most GLV clients where traversal is initiated with "withRemote()", instead client passed to traversal at execution stage, allows many traversals to use same client reference
-- all vertex and edge ID's must be uuid::Uuid parsable (could allow arbitrary strings in future...)
 - g:Path data structure not yet implemented as well as a couple of process data types
 - driver::Client recieves queries to execute and handles reponses on same (tokio) thread so for very large throughput use ClientPool
 - due to AWS Neptune's DNS based request routing, when using ClientPool it is advised to create one read client for each read-only db server in the cluster to ensure requests are evenly distributed